Atari CEO interview — 2019 will bring more mobile games, blockchain, and a new console

 Chesnais said Atari is in better shape than it has been in the past because of the success of its Rollercoaster Tycoon simulation games, including Rollercoaster Tycoon Classic, which launched in 2017.
 And the company has organized itself into four divisions: Atari Games, Atari Casino, Atari VCS (the console division), and Atari Partners.

-Atari has $9.3 million in cash.
+Atari has $9.3 million in cash, the copmany reported.
 It has $3 million in preorders for the Atari VCS, and it recently sold off Alone in the Dark and Act of War to THQ Nordic.
 The company also recently entered into a blockchain partnership with Animoca Brands, which will partner on blockchain versions of RollerCoaster Tycoon Touch and Goon Squad.

 Here’s an edited transcript of our interview.